shermp/Pico-ASHA/README.md

 ## Licence

-The source code in this repository is licenced under the BSD 3-clause licence, however any binaries must be provided on a more restrictive licence, see below.
+Unless otherwise noted in the file, the source code in this repository is licenced under the BSD 3-clause licence, however any binaries must be provided on a more restrictive licence, see below.

 Pico-ASHA uses [BTstack by BlueKitchen](https://github.com/bluekitchen/btstack), which in general has a non-commercial free licence available.
 Raspberry Pi have provided a [commercial licence](https://github.com/raspberrypi/pico-sdk/blob/master/src/rp2_common/pico_btstack/LICENSE.RP) if using BTstack on official Raspberry Pi Pico W or WH.
 If Pico-ASHA is implemented on any other device, then the terms of the original BlueKitchen BTstack licence MUST be adhered to.